waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tin Tower:** Paused.
 Need Rainbow Wing (Catch Raikou, Entei, Suicune).

 ## Lessons Learned
+- **Fly Mechanics:** Fly destinations are only unlocked by entering the city's Pokémon Center.
+Visiting the city map is not enough (missed Pallet, Viridian, Pewter).
 - **Item Verification:** Passive upgrades (e.g., Radio Card) often don't appear in the inventory; trust NPC dialogue.
 - **Tool Usage:** `find_path` outputs a coordinate list for `path_plan`.
 Do NOT use `autopress_buttons: true` with it.
 - **Menu Navigation:** Blind menu macros are unreliable due to wrapping and cursor memory.
 Use `force_press_button` with visual verification or manual inputs.